cryptyro/Huffman-Encoding/README.md

 ## HuffmanCoding Class
 ### Methods
-- `parse_file(filename)`: Parse the file and return the character frequency stored in an array of 256 long integers.
+- `parse_file(filename)` This function reads a binary file and counts the occurrences of each characterwithin the file.
+It returns an array where the index corresponds to the character value (0 to 255), and the value at each index represents the count of that character.
 - `buildHuffmanTree(frequencyArray)`: Takes a frequency array, then build the Huffman tree on it and returns the root of the Huffman Tree.
 - `Inorder(root, code, huffmanCodes)`: Takes the root of the Huffman Tree and returns the HuffmanCodes stored in a vector of string.
 - `compress(infilename, outfilename, huffmanCodes)`: Takes a input file and returns the encoded data along with the Huffman Tree.